biximilien/interviewLogMeIn/README.md

 ## Documentation

 A few resources I have colligated while attempting this exercise.
-I have consulted other sources, examples and discussions that are not included as I forgot to bookmark them.
+I have consulted other sources, examples and discussions that are not included as I neglected to bookmark them.

 * The international standard ISO 8601 date and time interchange format [Wikipedia Article](https://en.wikipedia.org/wiki/ISO_8601).
 * Transmission Control Protocol [Wikipedia Article](https://en.wikipedia.org/wiki/Transmission_Control_Protocol).